 Read more

-...course material both inside and outside the classroom.
-My current teaching and advising commitments build upon a wealth of international teaching experience developed at previous postings at St. Edward's University, the University of Texas, the University of Cambridge, the Aga Khan University in London, Judson High School in Converse, Texas, and The Khabele School (come Headwaters School) in Austin.
-Through each of these formative, professional engagements I have amassed a strong background of effective instructional...
+...developed at previous postings at St. Edward's University, the University of Texas, the University of Cambridge, the Aga Khan University in London, Judson High School in Converse, Texas, and The Khabele School (come Headwaters School) in Austin.
+Through each of these formative, professional engagements I have amassed a strong background of effective instructional techniques leading students to comment favourably on my energy and erudition in the classroom.
+Likewise, colleagues have praised my positive influence upon...

 Read more

-...as the actual subjects you wish to learn.
+Discovering how you learn is as important as the actual subjects you wish to learn.
 I believe that my students best succeed when they develop an awareness of their educational strengths and weaknesses.
 I believe in emphasizing healthy study routines, the courage to learn from failure, and an openness to change.
 Like my students, I expect that I will also learn from my practice and refine my teaching style.
-I welcome open discussions of ways to improve each tutoring session.
+I welcome open discussions of ways...

 Read more